Academic Freedom Index AFI

 AFI data rests on assessments by country experts with different backgrounds and expertise.
 V-Dem has developed an innovative method for aggregating expert judgments that produces valid and reliable estimates of difficult-to-observe concepts, such as academic freedom and democracy.
 This aspect of the project is critical because many key features of academic freedom are not directly observable.
 We continually review our methodology – and make occasional adjustments – to improve the quality of our indicators and the AFI.

-The AFI typically gathers data from more than five experts per country-year observation, using a pool of 2,329 country experts who provide judgment on different indicators and cases.
+The AFI typically gathers data from more than five experts per country-year observation, using a pool of 2,363 country experts who provide judgment on different indicators and cases.
 Experts hail from almost every country in the world, allowing us to leverage diverse expertise and knowledge.
-To learn more about the AFI please use this introduction:
+To learn more about the AFI please use these introductions:

 Expert-Coded Data